meet awful records’ newest signing: danger incorporated | read | i-D

 Tell us about your greatest gig ever.

-Louie: I think my favourite was probably the show we did with Dean Blunt back in like November.
+Louie: I think my favorite was probably the show we did with Dean Blunt back in like November.

 Boothlord: That was a good one, that warehouse is tight.

-Louie: Most euphoric I've ever felt on stage/post show.
+Louie: Most euphoric I've ever felt on stage and post show.
 That was the first time we played songs off of World Wide Web.

-Boothlord: My favourite might have to be the one we did at No Man's Land (massive abandoned warehouse, had a huge stage and skateboard ramps everywhere).
+Boothlord: My favorite might have to be the one we did at No Man's Land — massive abandoned warehouse, had a huge stage and skateboard ramps everywhere.

 How did you link up with the coolest family in Atlanta and how're you're feeling about it all?